-Milton Keynes is able to offer students a means tested bursary, so individuals should not have to worry about money while studying.
+Milton Keynes College is able to offer students a means tested bursary, so individuals should not have to worry about money while studying.

 Students with concerns about money may be eligible for financial support.
 At Milton Keynes College there is a range of financial support options awarded on the basis of need.

 A bursary is a form of financial support that, if eligible, helps you to fund your studies with money that you do not have to pay back.
 A loan, if eligible, can be used to help you fund your studies, but you will be required to pay this back in the future.

 There are a number of options available to our students, please see below for further details on each option.